Oswaldo de Rivero

-Oswaldo de Rivero (born 2 August 1936) is Peruvian diplomat serving as the Ambassador to the United States.
+Oswaldo de Rivero (born 2 August 1936) is a Peruvian diplomat serving as the Ambassador to the United States.
 He served as Permanent Representative of Peru to the United Nations in New York City, and had previously held the post as Peru's ambassador to the World Trade Organization.
 Previously in his career, he held posts in London and Moscow, and Geneva.
 He studied law at the Universidad Católica in Lima and later earned a master's degree in international relations from Peru's Academia Diplomática.
 He carried out Postgraduate studies at the Graduate Institute of International Studies, Geneva.
 He has authored books on international development, which have been translated into several languages.

+He criticizes both Marxism and the proposed liberal development of LDCs.

+He is the author of The Myth of Development: The Non-viable Economics of the 21st Century.

 Family

 He is married to Vivian Pliner de Rivero and has three daughters, Juliett Sophia, Katherina Blanca, and Blanca Maria de Rivero.